2020 United States House of Representatives elections in Arizona: District 3

 The 3rd district encompasses southwestern Arizona, taking in Yuma, western Tucson, as well as stretching into the western suburbs of Phoenix, including Goodyear, Avondale, southern Buckeye, and a small portion of West Phoenix.
-The incumbent is Democrat Raúl Grijalva, who was re-elected with 63.9% of the vote in 2018.
+Incumbent Democrat Raúl Grijalva, who was first elected to Congress in 2002, ran for re-election.
+He was re-elected with 63.9% of the vote in 2018.
+The district had a PVI of D+13.